Health Care Professional Information

 Rose laurel, adelfa, rosenlorbeer, karavira

-A hot water extract of this plant known as Anvirzel™ has been developed as a treatment for cancer, AIDS and congestive heart failure.
+A hot water extract of the plant, known as Anvirzel™, has been developed as a treatment for cancer, AIDS and congestive heart failure.
 It consists of a mixture of oleandrin and the glycone oleandrigenin.
 Results from an earlier study showed that it is safe in humans when injected intramuscularly although adverse effects such as injection site pain, fatigue and other GI symptoms were reported (12).

 Anvirzel™ is not an approved cancer treatment in the United States.
 Until more data regarding its efficacy and toxicity are available, this product should not be used outside of clinical trials.

 - Congestive heart failure

 - Cardiac glycosides: Oleandrin, odoroside, neritaloside, aglycone oleandrigenin

 - Cardenolides, triterpenoids, tannins, glucose, paraffin, ursolic acid, vitamin C

 Mechanism of Action